 Ingredients Needed

-Water or broth/bouillon: Pretty self explanatory.
-For more flavor, use the broth.
-PS- want to make your own broth someday?
+Want to make your own broth?
 Start saving beef bones, like, from this roast, so that you can make your own batch!
 Or we offer packages of meaty soup bones on our store front.
 Just throw them in a freezer bag & store in your freezer until you have enough to make a crockpot size of broth.
-An easy-to-follow recipe from the Prairie Homestead is linked.
+Here is an easy-to-follow recipe from the Prairie Homestead .

 Seasonings: garlic,onion, taco, paprika,rosemary, thyme..roasts are so versatile so just pick what flavor you are wanting.
 OR don’t season at all, and freeze the shredded beef fora ‘blank canvas’ for future recipes.